jappeace/jappeaceApplication/content/failing-in-haskell.md

 ![mtl-header](images/2022/failure.png)

-I saw some of my intelligent
+Some of my intelligent
-colleagues muck up error handling.
+colleagues mucked up error handling.
 Not only were they failing, they were failing WRONG [^anti-patterns].
 This frustrates me because doing failing correctly in Haskell is quite easy, so why were they doing it wrong?
-I believe no-one has addressed with an opinion.
+I believe no-one has addressed failing with an opinion.
 Plenty people describe the [various](http://www.randomhacks.net/2007/03/10/haskell-8-ways-to-report-errors/) [ways](https://www.stackbuilders.com/blog/errors-and-exceptions-in-haskell/)
 you can [fail](https://wiki.haskell.org/Handling_errors_in_Haskell).
 But none give opinions on why certain ways are better then others.
-I'll give my opinion,
-maybe someone more clever then me will then correct me.
+I suppose I shall sacrifice myself to become an expert on failing.
-In here I'll describe the correct and only way to fail in Haskell.
+In here I'll describe the correct way to fail in Haskell.
 In essence, this is an answer to Eric Kidd's
 [plea for consistency](http://www.randomhacks.net/2007/03/10/haskell-8-ways-to-report-errors/)